budde25/smart-dots/README.md

 # Smart Dots

 A genetic evolution simulation with dots moving towards a goal.
 Each dot is initialized with a random color and a random set of move.
 As they move toward the goal there fitness score is increased.
-Dots with the highest fitness score are most likely to be the parrents for the next generation passing on their color and moves.
+Dots with the highest fitness score are most likely to be the parents for the next generation passing on their color and moves.

 ## Usage